JanHendrikVanHeusden/Kute/README.md

 4. **<u>Customizable</u>**
    * In practice, there will be some obstacles that you need to tackle, and where you want customization:
        * GDPR / Personally Identifiable Data
-          * You may want to keep certain data out of log files
+          * You may want to keep certain data out of log files (omitted completely, or hashed, or ...)
-       * Data that you want to exclude, as it might cause performance issues
+       * Data that you want to exclude, to prevent performance issues
           * E.g. `List` of children in JPA Entities
        * etc.
 5. **Zero transitive dependencies**